 - 1. Detention and/or supervision of offenders on behalf of the Department of Corrections. - 2.
 Flexibility in behavioral based programs which are oriented to the specific needs of each individual in residence. - 3.
-Either in-house or through referral to community providers, counseling, to address the substance abuse, sex offender, anger management, pre-release and mental health treatment requirements of offenders in residence.
+Either in-house or through referral to community providers, counseling, to address the substance abuse, sex offender, anger management, pre-release, and mental health treatment requirements of offenders in residence.

-4. Assistance with all aspects of community transition, to include addressing offender needs for employment, housing and aftercare counseling referral.
+4. Assistance with all aspects of community transition, to include addressing offender needs for employment, housing, and aftercare counseling referral.

-This Request for Proposals will re-solicit for these CRC services currently under contract with a private provider (50 beds with GEO Reentry of Alaska, Inc).
-The contract award based on this RFP will replace the current contract when it expires.
+This Request for Proposals will re-solicit for these CRC services currently under contract with GEO (99 beds).
+The contract award(s) based on this RFP will replace the current contracts when it expires.
 Both new and current providers may submit proposals for these services.

-Proposals offering to provide services for any or all of the 45 beds will be accepted.
+Proposals offering to provide services for any or all of the 99 Beds will be accepted, so long as each proposal contains all per diem beds.
+Contracts without per diem beds are NOT within the scope of service of this RFP and will not be reviewed for award.
 The actual number of offenders assigned to a specific CRC facility may vary, depending on the needs of the Department of Corrections.

 The Department will establish target populations for each category of offender housed in the CRC based on an annual review of regional and departmental utilization of community beds.
 The Department is requesting each offeror to indicate in their proposal what categories their program can provide services for and the number of participants in each category.
-The approximate prisoner custody level populations for the contract facility are: Numbers 15-20% female beds, 15-20% confined, restitution center and unsentenced offenders, 30-50% furloughees, and 25-35% probationers/parolees.
+The approximate prisoner custody level populations for the contract facility are: Numbers 7-8% female beds, 33-51% confined, restitution center and unsentenced misdemeanants, 17-27% furloughees, and 7-14% probationers/parolees.
 These are subject to change depending on the needs of the department.

-A. 45 beds offers for fewer than the total number of beds specified in this RFP are welcome.
-In the event that the highest ranked contractor does not propose to provide the entire number of beds required in this RFP, the Department of Corrections maintains the right to negotiate and accept a best and final offer from the next highest remaining offeror(s) for provision of fewer than the number of beds originally offered in their proposal.
-The best and final offers in the cost category from the remaining providers will be scored and converted into points per the method set out in Section 2.15 of the RFP, and the cost point section will be recalculated into the total evaluation points to obtain the next highest ranked proposal susceptible for award.
+Offers for fewer than the total number of beds (or slots, if applicable) specified in this RFP are welcome.
+In the event that the highest ranked contractor does not propose to provide the entire number of beds (or slots) required in this RFP, the Department of Corrections maintains the right to negotiate and accept a best and final offer from the next highest remaining offeror(s) for provision of fewer than the number of beds (or slots) originally offered in their proposal.
+The best and final offers in the cost category from the remaining providers will be scored and converted into points per the method set out in the RFP, and the cost point section will be recalculated into the total evaluation points to obtain the next highest ranked proposal susceptible for award.
 This process will continue until the department obtains the number of beds it requires.

-The department requires a contractor to provide a residential half way house facility (CRC) for offenders in order to provide security, food, shelter, transportation, supervision, programming, and the additional services specified herein and according to the minimums specified in the currently adopted set of Community Residential Standards.
+The department requires a contractor to provide a residential halfway house facility (CRC) for offenders in order to provide security, food, shelter, transportation, supervision, and the additional services specified herein and according to the minimums specified in the currently adopted set of Community Residential Standards.
 The CRC will facilitate the safe and successful transition of offenders from incarceration to being productive members of the community.